Z203 Data Groups ... Herb Zinser's Social Science reports

 her Hertzian bio-radio husband bandwidth

-had a Neurotransmitter influence that extended well beyond the borders
+had a Neurotransmitter influence that extended well beyond the borders of their united kingdoms.

 Isabella and Ferdinand are known for completing the Reconquista, ordering the expulsion of Muslims and Jews from Spain, for supporting and financing Christopher Columbus's 1492 voyage that led to the discovery of the New World by Europeans, and for the establishment of Spain as a major power in Europe and much of the world for more than a century.[5]
 Isabella was granted, together with her husband, the title of "Catholic monarch" by Pope Alexander VI, and was recognized in 1974 as a servant of God by the Catholic Church.